dimkr/papaw/README.md

 papaw consists of a small executable (~15-20K) containing [XZ Embedded](https://tukaani.org/xz/embedded.html).
 It extracts a LZMA2-compressed executable appended to it by the papawify script.

-The payload executable is extracted to a temporary file that is deleted once it starts running.
-When running as root, this is done by mounting a tmpfs file system and lazily unmounting it.
+The payload executable is extracted to a temporary file.
+When running as root, this is done by mounting a tmpfs file system and lazily unmounting it before the extraction.

 ## Usage